petrinachan/petrinachan.github.io/_posts/2022-10-16-Assignment-2.md

 ## Exporting
 After exporting to an .AI file with the correct scaling, I placed the shapes on a 6”x12” canvas since that is the size of my cardboard panels.
-Since 32 total pieces fit on one canvas, I would need to cut only one panels total for the assignment
+Since 32 total pieces fit on one canvas, I would need to cut only one panel total for the assignment

 <img width="1029" alt="Screen Shot 2022-10-16 at 11 53 43 PM" src="https://user-images.githubusercontent.com/115116582/196108935-ade3d79b-2b09-4896-9cf9-f3c908526904.png">